 “Be realistic and carry on,” says real estate investment strategist Pol Robert Tansens, discussing what returns and risks to expect when buying property in Europe.

-Although several European countries are still recovering from property and economic crises, international investors are still bullish about the European real estate market, driving further growth in several European property markets into 2018 — with the exception of the UK, which is experiencing a post-Brexit uncertainty.
-Considering the uncertainty in the European property market, is buying property in Europe still attractive?
+After a period of property and economic crisis, the European real estate market has been strong in recent years.
+International investors are still bullish about prospects, driving further growth in several European property markets into 2019.
+Even in the UK, despite much post-Brexit uncertainty, big cities such as London and Birmingham remain on an upward trajectory.
+But how attractive to investors is buying property in Europe?
 And, more importantly, can investors expect a good return on their real estate investments in the current climate?

 As Head of the Real Estate Investment Strategy at BNP Paribas Fortis, Pol Robert Tansens has expertise in the area of wealth management.
-Mr Tansens looks at the major European real estate trends and the outlook international buyers can expect if they choose to invest in property in Europe.
+He shares his insight into the major European real estate trends; plus the outlook international buyers can expect if they choose to invest in property in Europe.